Colin Todd: Second spells at Randers

 more permanent manager at least until 31 December 2012.
 On 8 February 2013, UEFA recognised Todd's Coaching Diploma as valid, which meant that Randers could announce him as their permanent manager.
 On 4 May, Randers FC announced that Todd would leave the club following the 2015–16 Danish Superliga season.
 Initially, Todd hinted that he would retire from professional football.
 However, later that same day, he informed Danish press that he would consider another managerial position if he was approached.

 Esbjerg fB

 On 8 July, just 40 days after his final game in charge of Randers FC, Todd was announced as the new manager of the Superliga club Esbjerg fB, signing a one-year contract.
 On 17 July, Todd made his debut as Esbjerg manager in a 4–0 loss away to Brøndby IF.
-On 8 August, Todd got his first point in charge of Esbjerg, drawing 2–2 at home with AGF, having led the game 2–0.
-One week later, Esbjerg were handed a 2–1 defeat away to AaB, tying the worst start to a Superliga season in the club's history, having also just recorded one point in the first five games back in the 2010–11 edition of the tournament, back then ultimately resulting in relegation.
-One week later, Todd managed his first win in charge of Esbjerg, beating OB 3–2 at Blue Water Arena.
+On 8 August, Todd gained his first point in charge of Esbjerg, drawing 2–2 at home with AGF, having led the game 2–0.
+One week later, Esbjerg lost 2–1 away to AaB, having also just recorded one point in the first five games back in the 2010–11 edition of the tournament.
+One week later, Todd gained his first win in charge of Esbjerg, defeating OB 3–2 at Blue Water Arena.

-Following a tough half year as manager Todd was sacked on 5 December 2016 with Esbjerg being last in the league.
+Todd was dismissed on 5 December 2016 with Esbjerg being in last place in the league.